takuma0531/todo-app-multiple-projects-included/README.md

 ### Run the project in the dev container (not need a mongodb running)

+With docker running, please run the following commands:

 ```
 # install a vscode extension to work in a dev container
 $ code --install-extension ms-vscode-remote.remote-containers